Import & manage customized tokens

 Step 3: In the token list, click on the "+" button to add your token.

-Step 4: Enter required information.
+Step 4: Enter the required information.
 You would need to specify the chain you have the token on, and the contract address corresponding with that token.
 Then click "Import".

-Step 5: After the token is successfully imported, we would redirect you to the token list.
+Step 5: After the token is successfully imported, we will redirect you to the token list.
 You can search for the token name on the search bar and the token you have just imported should be found.

 Since our natively supported tokens are used by a larger user base, we prioritize our natively supported token over user's manually imported tokens.
 As a result, it might be difficult to find your customized tokens in our token list.